copsTvFan/cops-episode-guide/guide.md

   tried to get her again, busted his eye open and he's out inn the back yard.
   They go out there and it's totally dark.
 Ruben is down on the ground by an underground door.
 He was trying to climb into a window to escape, fell and hit his head.
 He's Mexican, with a big dorag.
-He says, “I can't stand up, I'm dizzy yo.”
+He says, "I can't stand up, I'm dizzy yo."
 Tom is going to cuff him and Ruben says he's tough, he'll show him how tough he is even when he's cuffed.
 Tom says he's tough too.
 Ruben says he's a punk, he can't beat him one on one.
 Daisy says she didn't want to be with him once he got drunk.
 They were all hanging out together and then it